hanadinh/hanadinh.github.io/index.md

 Hi there!

-I’m a senior studying Computer Science and Business at Lehigh University in Pennsylvania.
+I'm a senior studying in Computer Science & Business (CSB) honors program, with a minor in Data Science at Lehigh University.
 I am  originally from Saigon, Vietnam and I came over to the US to study abroad during my 11th grade.
 I previously had a software engineering internship at Credit Karma.
 Besides that, I have been a TA throughout my time at Lehigh.

 ---